lexfeathers/lexfeathers.ca/posts/i-am-now-officially-looking-for-work..md

 Last Tuesday, after nearly 4 years at my job, I was suddenly laid off.
 I had been working in Theme Support, a kind of front-end team where I'd fix your website if you reached out to us.
 Sometimes I would make code customizations by request, provided they were within the scope of the time we could spend on each ask.

 I really liked my job.
 It was a huge source of stability through a really unstable part of my life, and a way to learn more about web design- a thing I've come to love.
-I somehow dodged two mass-layoffs, and for a long time it seemed like my team was pretty well insulated from the issues that were affecting swathes of people elsewhere in the company.
+I somehow dodged two mass-layoffs, and for a long time it seemed like my team was pretty well insulated from the issues that were affecting large parts of the company.
 This job paid for a huge amount of gender-affirming care I needed access to, and was a (generally) safe place to start my transition, especially considering that I worked remote.
 I got very used to the structure that I built around my work.

 And here I am now.
 This will be my first experience hunting for a job as a trans woman.
 I'm not thrilled about it, but I have a good community around me and a lot of supports.
 It's a very bad time to be hunting right now for [*gestures vaguely*] reasons, but I'm trying to stay positive.